maziac/DeZog/README.md

 ### Prerequisites

-In order to use z80-debug you need
+In order to use DeZog you need
 - vscode (of course)
 - the ZEsarUX ZX Spectrum emulator (https://github.com/chernandezba/zesarux).
 At least version 8.0 is required.

-### z80-debug
+### DeZog

-In Visual Studio Code simply install "Z80 Debugger" (maziac.z80-debug) from the Marketplace.
+In Visual Studio Code simply install "DeZog" (maziac.dezog) from the Marketplace.

-There are 2 other extensions that are not required to work with z80-debug but may help:
+There are 2 other extensions that are not required to work with DeZog but may help:
 - [asm-code-lens](https://github.com/maziac/asm-code-lens):
 	- Z80 assembler syntax highlighting
 	- completions, references, jump to label, renaming